unframed/SQLAbstract.php/README.md

 ;
 ~~~

-Not very elegant in this case, but demonstrative of a common pattern.
+Not very elegant in this case, but demonstrative of a common pattern when there is more than one row to fully read and replace.

 ### Update

-As safe and more efficient way to update filtered rows is way simpler.
+Updating rows selected by options with the same data is actually much simpler.

 ~~~php
 <?php